Azure/azure-powershell/documentation/development-docs/design-guidelines/parameter-best-practices.md

 #### Secret Parameters

-For parameters that represent a value that should be kept secret in some fashion (such as a password, secret, key, etc.), the type of the parameter should be `SecureString` to avoid any sensitive information about the parameter from leaking during cmdlet execution.
+For parameters whose type is plain text and which represent a value that should be kept secret in some fashion (such as a password, secret, key, etc.), the type of the parameter should be `SecureString` to avoid any sensitive information about the parameter from leaking during cmdlet execution.

+Please notice that `SecureString` is not used for any encryption purposes.
+It is a wrapper of the plain text to prevent unexpected leakage of information.

 #### Bool vs. SwitchParameter